Eccenux/nvm-node-up/docs/install.md

 1. Download the script.
 2. Make it available in PS.
-3. Have a fruitful day 🚀
+3. Run `nvm-up` and have a fruitful day 🚀

 ## Make it available in PS

 You could just run `nvm-up.ps1` by providing the full path, but that's less convenient.

+Creating a PS profile will make a command available for you anywhere.

+### Creat your profile

 Check if you already have a generic PS profile:
 ```powershell